Updated: June 20, 2024

 Cellulose Insulation

-Cellulose insulation is composed primarily of recycled paper products and treated with chemicals to make it fire-resistant.
-It’s typically installed using a blowing machine that evenly disperses the cellulose loose-fill across the attic floor, making it good for filling irregular spaces and around obstructions.
+Cellulose insulation is made mostly of recycled paper products and treated with chemicals to make it fire-resistant.
+Typically, a blowing machine is used during installation to properly distribute the cellulose loose-fill across the attic floor.
+This allows it to be used to fill in awkward spaces and around obstacles.

-Cellulose has a higher R-value per inch than fiberglass and is considered more environmentally friendly due to its recycled content.
+Cellulose has a higher R-value per inch than fiberglass and is considered more environmentally friendly.
 It also provides better air-sealing capabilities, which can help prevent air leaks that cause energy waste.

 Spray Foam Insulation

-This insulation is applied wet and expands into a thick foam that can fill cavities and block air leaks.
-It comes in two types: open-cell and closed-cell, the latter of which has a higher R-value.
+This insulation is applied wet and expands into a thick foam that can fill any spaces and block air leaks.
+It comes in two types: open-cell and closed-cell, closed-cell has a higher R-value.

 Reflective Insulation

-This type uses reflective materials like aluminum foils to reflect radiant heat away from the home.
-It is particularly effective in hot climates.
+This type uses reflective materials like aluminum foils to reflect heat away from your home.
+It works best in hot climates.

-Reflective insulation is lightweight, easy to install, and effective at reducing cooling costs by reflecting heat away from the attic.
-It’s often used in conjunction with other forms of insulation to maximize energy efficiency.
+Reflective insulation is lightweight, easy to install, and good at reducing cooling costs by reflecting heat away from the attic.
+It’s often used with other forms of insulation to maximize energy efficiency.

 Signs You Need New Insulation